Synthetic Data Generation and Imitation Learning with Isaac Lab Mimic#

 --output_file ./datasets/generated_dataset.hdf5

-The number of demonstrations --generation_num_trials can be changed.
-1000 demonstrations have been shown to provide good training results for this task.
+The number of demonstrations --generation_num_trials can be adjusted to your policy needs.
+1000 demonstrations have been shown to provide good training results for the BC RNN policy used in this tutorial.

-Next, we will train a Behavior Cloning (BC) agent implemented in Robomimic to demonstrate a policy.
+In this step, we will train a Behavior Cloning (BC) RNN agent using Robomimic to demonstrate a policy for the cube stacking task using the synthetic data generated in the previous step.

 # install the dependencies